sanch03/daily-wallpaper-changer/README.md

 I am now working on rewriting the entire extension and also making it manifest v3 compliant.

-* [x] Figure out if it is even possible to have an extension like this work with manifest v3
+* [X] Figure out if it is even possible to have an extension like this work with manifest v3
-* [x] Rewrite css injection system
+* [X] Rewrite css injection system
-* [ ] Fix known bugs with currently supported websites
+* [X] Fix known bugs with currently supported websites
-* [x] Add a scalable way to add more websites and implement bugfixes
+* [X] Add a scalable way to add more websites and implement bugfixes
 * [ ] Publish updated extension to major web stores

 ##### Current Website Support

-* Google Home Page [Partially Working]
+* Google Home Page [Working]
-* Google Search Results Page [Broken]
+* Google Search Results Page [Working]
 * Wikipedia [Working]

 ##### Future Plans

 * Custom gradients instead of backgrounds
 * Options to pick image categories
 * More websites -> Reddit, Gmail, Outlook etc

 # Installation